 It was 3:20 in the morning when Louise switched on her night-table light and sat up in bed.
 Placing her pillow and the one beside her at her back, she picked up the novel “The Light Between Oceans” by M. L. Stedman from the table, leaned back and tried to read.

-Disturbed by her repositioning, Pepper stood up, circled a couple of times before plopping down hard against her and resuming his sleep.
+Disturbed by her movement, Pepper stood up, circled a couple of times before plopping down hard against her and resuming his sleep.

-She struggled to finish the chapter she was reading but her mind kept drifting back to her conversation with Ethan at the Boar Inn and Pub the previous day.
-Placing the bookmark at the end of the chapter, she closed the book and placed it on the table and, folding her arms across her chest, she looked down at Pepper who had squirmed over onto his back and was now snoring beside her.
+She struggled to finish the chapter she was reading but her mind kept drifting back to her conversation with Ethan the previous day.
+Inserting the bookmark, she closed the book and placed it on the table.
+Pepper was now snoring beside her.
 The running shoe he had retrieved from the rocks at the beach lay beside his head.

-Though she and Ethan had spent three hours over lunch catching up on old times, she had been unable to elicit any information about what he knew about the case Tom had been working on after he and Ethan had gone their separate ways.
+Though she and Ethan had spent three hours over lunch catching up on old times, she had been unable to elicit any information about what he knew about the case Tom had continued to work on shortly after he and Ethan had gone their separate ways.